Keep The Backdoor Roth Open

 In 2010, the income limits for Roth conversions were removed.
 This allowed high-earnings the ability to convert Traditional IRAs to Roth IRAs.
 In the example above, our investor could have made a non-deductible contribution into a Traditional IRA and immediately converted it over to a Roth IRA.
 The investor would have avoided paying tax on the growth.
 In this case, since the investor already paid tax on the money in the Traditional IRA, there would be no additional taxes owed on the conversion.
 This assumes that there was no pre-tax money in the IRA.
 This is known as the Backdoor Roth IRA: making a non-deductible Traditional IRA contribution and immediately converting to a Roth IRA.
 The purpose of the Backdoor Roth IRA is to avoid taxes on the growth of the post-tax contributions.

 The Backdoor Roth IRA is an excellent way for high earners to reduce their future tax obligation by avoiding tax on the growth of non-deductible contributions.
-However, like anything in life there is no free lunch.
+However, like anything in life, there is no free lunch.
 The IRS does not allow for investors to only convert post-tax money.
 Similar to the pro-rata distribution rule for Traditional IRAs with non-deductible (post-tax) contributions, the IRS requires a proportionate amount of pre- and post-tax money to be converted.
 For example, our investor has a Traditional IRA that has non-deductible contributions, deductible contributions, and growth with the balances below:

 If our investor converts $10,000 from the Traditional IRA to a Roth IRA, a proportionate amount of pre- and post-tax money must be converted.